Create the perfect wedding day photography timeline.

 Wedding Party Portraits

 Your wedding party consists of some of the most important people in your life and that is why they are standing next to you on your wedding day.
-We typically dedicate 30 minutes to taking different combinations of your wedding party.
+We typically dedicate 30 minutes to taking different combinations of your wedding party but if you have a larger group it could take 45 minutes.
 On your timeline questionnaire you’ll be able to list out all of the combos, and we will make sure to capture those on your wedding day!

+Guests usually begin to arrive 30 minutes prior to the ceremony so if you’re taking any formal photos pre-ceremony you will want to have them wrapped up by then.
 During the ceremony we take a non-intrusive approach and capture most of it from a distance.
 If you have any personal touches that might be happening during the ceremony let us know, so that we can be sure to capture every moment!
+Typically on-location ceremonies are 30-45 minutes while church ceremonies are 45-60 minutes.

 Cocktail hour is the perfect time for us to capture reception details, as well as photos of your family and friends.
 During cocktail hour we capture candid photo of guests enjoying themselves.
 These typically aren’t “frame worthy” photos, but they are fun to look back on for years to come.
-If you aren’t doing a first look and only have one photographer, maybe consider adding a second photographer if you’d like cocktail hour captured.
+If you aren’t doing a first look, consider adding a second photographer if you’d like cocktail hour captured along with reception details.
+You could also opt to extend the cocktail hour to 90 minutes so you have a better chance of joining in after portraits.

 Group photos at the reception typically take 3-5 minutes per grouping because people are often more scattered about and need to be gathered together.
 If this is important to you, then it might be a good idea to connect with your DJ or band so they can help get the right people in the right place at the right time.